uktrade/DIT-design-history/app/posts/datahub/2022-04-07-interaction-cards.md

 * Added communication channel

 Additional information was added to give users more context about the interaction while reviewing a company or contact's record.
 This gives a snippet of the note associated to the interaction and the communication channel.
 The hypothesis is this information would allow them to decide if they need to read the full interaction record and prevent unnecessary click throughs.

+On the Company record, there was very little information displayed.
+The information displayed was brought inline with the Contact record.

 ![screenshot of additonal information on interaction cards](interaction-card--additional-info.png)